chipsalliance/firrtl-spec/spec.md

 intmodule is only used for instances, it has no semantic meaning.
 An implementation shall type-check all ports and parameters.
-Ports may be uninferred (either width or reset) if specified by the implementation (which is useful inspecting and interacting with those inference features).
+Ports may be uninferred (either width or reset) if specified by the implementation (which is useful for inspecting and interacting with those inference features).

 ``` firrtl
 intmodule MyIntrinsicModule :